-Know that what you find healing might not be healing for everyone.
+What you find healing might not be healing for everyone.
 Trust your intuition and your spiritual guidance.
 Choose your music like you would when you walk into a healing crystal shop.
 Pay attention to what is calling you the most.
 Do you resonate with certain instruments more than others?
 Are you in love with First Nations women’s hand drumming songs?
 Or do you prefer pow wow drumming?
 What lands softly in your soul as you listen?

 1. The singer’s intentions express the meaning and purpose of the song.
 When I channel medicine songs, the original prayers, intentions and emotions are embedded into my songs.
 That may not be true for every Indigenous artist but it is for many.
 Whether you listen to them, sing them alone or sing them with others, the original prayers, intentions and emotions infused into the songs will reach you.

 2. True medicine songs originally come directly from the spirit world to the song catcher, which means they contain spiritual medicine.
 When you connect to the healing energy of Spirit and the sound medicine that is created from it, you may experience…